Elizabeth Justice: Life

 Justice had to return from Russia because of her husband's bibliophilia in 1737.
 He had stolen dozens of valuable books from the Cambridge University Library and he was placed on trial at the Old Bailey on 8 May 1736.
 He was found guilty and spared transportation but he was sentenced to be exiled for life.
 Henry went to live in Italy and died in 1763 at The Hague.

 She wrote the book, Amelia, Or, the Distress'd Wife: A History Founded on Real Circumstances.
 By a Private Gentlewoman, and it was published in 1751.
 It was nominally a novel but it was a thinly veiled autobiography and much of the detail of her life comes from this book.
 Amelia tells the story of Amelia Johnson who marries and then finds that her husband holds all the power in their marriage.
 He uses her money which became his to buy books that Amelia thinks are worthless.
 He claims that he bought them cheaply and will do them up and make a handsome profit - but he doesn't.
-He takes her children and offers her £100 pounds a year but then changes that to £25 p.a.
+He takes her children and offers her £100 a year but then changes that to £25 p.a.
 The heroine has to take her husband to court and wins.
 However he threatens to counter-sue.
 In the end, Amelia writes a book about a journey to Russia and then writes the very book the reader is reading.

 It is thought that her reason for publication was financial.
 She died in the following year.
 Her book Amelia was published in the same year as Henry Fielding's novel of the same name.
 Fielding's novel attracted more than usual attention as it was at the centre of the Paper War of 1752–1753.
 Moreover, the underlying stories of both novels are similar as they both involve a "distressed wife".